EricSoftTM/OrionAlpha/README.md

   ### Fix Pets
   Nexon has been a meme since 2003?
 Amazing.
 This fixes pet action rendering crashes due to path resolve failure.
   * Change the ASCII at address `00648600` to `Item/Pet/%07d.img`

+  ### Fix Messengers
+  Nexon forgot to implement expansion for messengers, so it fails to render avatars.
+This fixes the UI for avatars.
+  * Change the instruction at address `0052DE67` to `mov byte ptr[esi+58], 1`

   ### Modifying Damage Cap
   Allows you to extend the damage cap up to a maximum of `32,767`.